 Aggregates and dissolves features based on specified attributes.

-Creates a new feature class of trade areas, based on drive time or driving distance, around store point features.
+Creates a new feature class of trade areas, based on drive time, driving distance, or other travel modes, around store point features.

 Generates an equidistant vector based grid network for a specified area.